AntelopeIO/leap/tests/performance_tests/README.md

 Performance Test Basic Base:
   Performance Test Basic base configuration items.

-  --endpoint-api-type {p2p,http}
+  --endpoint-mode {p2p,http}
-                        Endpointt API mode ("p2p", "http").
+                        Endpoint Mode ("p2p", "http").
 In "p2p" mode transactions will be directed to the p2p endpoint on a producer node.
 In "http" mode transactions will be directed to the http endpoint on an api node.
   --producer-nodes PRODUCER_NODES
                         Producing nodes count
   --validation-nodes VALIDATION_NODES